Saumya-Mishraa/Saumya-Mishraa/README.md

 I'm a **Web Developer and BCA student** passionate about building modern, responsive, and user-friendly web applications.

-Currently, I'm growing into **Full Stack Development**, working with the **MERN stack** and strengthening my skills in frontend development, backend APIs, databases, and UI/UX design.
+Currently, I'm growing into **Full Stack Development**, working with modern web technologies across the frontend, backend, databases, and deployment.

-I enjoy turning ideas into functional digital products — from designing interfaces to building APIs and connecting applications with databases.
+I enjoy turning ideas into functional digital products — from designing interfaces and building APIs to connecting databases and deploying applications.

 > 🚀 **My goal:** Build scalable, meaningful, and production-ready web applications.